yatiris/yatiris.github.io/_people/leandro_rocamora.md

 ### Bio

 Leandro Rocamora is a PhD student in Computational and Industrial Mathematics.
-His research is focused in developing machine learning techniques for supporting ophthalmology tasks.
+He is currently working as a developer and assisting in the ophthalmology research lines at Yatiris.
+His research interests include machine learning, artificial intelligence and natural sciences.

 <hr>